 Garden or Summer Phlox in the wild version has whitish to magenta-pink flowers.
-The white flowers however, are usually a sign of a cultivated variety that when found has either been planted or has escaped from cultivation.
+The white flowers however, especially in a dense flower head, are usually a sign of a cultivated variety that when found has either been planted or has escaped from cultivation.
 The plant grows from 2 to 4 feet high on erect stems that usually have many branches near the top forming the inflorescence.

 Leaves of the Garden Phlox are opposite, oblong to lance shaped, widest at the middle and have prominent lateral veins - an identifying characteristic.
 Leaves are usually more than 1/2 inch wide whereas native phlox species are less than 1/2 inch wide.
 They either have very short stalks or are sessile, have smooth surfaces but some fine hair on the margins, and edges without teeth.